omotenashicoin-project/OmotenashiCoin-lib/README.md

 OmotenashiCoin Javascript module.

-it is build in our other product.
+it is build in our other product (Wallet).

 ## build modules